-If the exposed employee consents for baseline testing, but refuses HIV testing, the blood sample drawn shall be kept for 90 days in the event the employee changes his/her mind regarding having such testing.

-6. An approved occupational health provider and/or the appropriate County Public Health Department shall be responsible for counseling the exposed employee about what happened, how to prevent further spread of the potential infection(s) and prescribe any needed treatment.
-This shall be at no cost to the employee and Human Resources Department will be responsible for coordinating the care.

-An approved occupational health provider and/or the appropriate County Public Health Department shall be responsible for completing the Post Exposure Evaluation Form (WMCMH Form #EC020) and returning it to WMCMH.
-This form shall be placed in the exposed employee's medical file.

-7. West Michigan Community Mental Health shall be responsible for providing the approved occupational health provider or the appropriate County Public Health Department with the following information when making arrangements for a follow-up evaluation:

-- 7.1 A copy of the federal bloodborne pathogens regulation and the Post Exposure Prophylaxis for Hepatitis B. - 7.2 A description of the exposed employee's duties as they relate to the exposure. - 7.3 The route of exposure and the circumstances under which the exposure occurred. - 7.4 If available, the results of the source individual's blood test. - 7.5 Any medical information relevant to the appropriate treatment of the employee including his/her vaccination status. - Any HIV seronegative post exposure employee shall be offered retesting at increments recommended by Public Health and an approved occupational health provider at no cost to the employee.
-The employee shall be responsible for making any necessary follow-up appointments. - 9.
-Employees who do not have job duties that would place them at risk of an occupational exposure but have an exposure related incident shall be offered the same post-exposure treatment as those employees whose job duties place them at risk of an occupational exposure.
+- 1.5.1 If the exposed employee consents for baseline testing, but refuses HIV testing, the blood sample drawn shall be kept for 90 days in the event the employee changes his/her mind regarding having such testing. - 1.6 The Precision Medical and Occupational Health, Memorial Family Care Center Clinic in Hart, Baldwin Family Health Care Clinic and/or the appropriate County Public Health Department shall be responsible for counseling the exposed employee about what happened, how to prevent further spread of the potential infection(s), and prescribe any needed treatment.
+This shall be at no cost to the employee and Human Resources Department will be responsible for coordinating the care. - 1.6.1 The Precision Medical and Occupational Health, Memorial Family Care Center Clinic in Hart, Baldwin Family Health Care Clinic and/or the appropriate County Public Health Department shall be responsible for completing the Post Exposure Evaluation Form (WMCMH Form #EC020) and returning it to WMCMH.
+This form shall be placed in the exposed employee's medical file. - 1.7 West Michigan Community Mental Health shall be responsible for providing the Precision Medical and Occupational Health, Memorial Medical Center Clinic in Hart, Baldwin Family Health Care Clinic or the appropriate County Public Health Department with the following information when making arrangements for a follow-up evaluation: - 1.7.1 A copy of the federal bloodborne pathogens regulation and the Post Exposure Prophylaxis for Hepatitis B. - 1.7.2 A description of the exposed employee's duties as they relate to the exposure. - 1.7.3 The route of exposure and the circumstances under which the exposure occurred. - 1.7.4 If available, the results of the source individual's blood test. - 1.7.5 Any medical information relevant to the appropriate treatment of the employee including his/her vaccination status. - 1.8 Any HIV seronegative post exposure employee shall be offered retesting at increments recommended by Public Health, Precision Medical and Occupational Health, Memorial Family Care Center Clinic in Hart or Baldwin Family Health Care Clinic at no cost to the employee.
+The employee shall be responsible for making any necessary follow-up appointments. - 1.9 Employees who do not have job duties that would place them at risk of an occupational exposure, but have an exposure related incident shall be offered the same post-exposure treatment as those employees whose job duties place them at risk of an occupational exposure.